 How much do hearing aids cost?

 Hearing aids come in a variety of styles, each with a different price range.
 Hearing aids are regulated medical devices in Ontario and require a prescription to be fit to your needs.
 The Ministry of Health - Assisstive Devices Program (ADP) will contribute $1,000 towards a pair of hearing aids at least every five years.
-There is a range of pricing available for hearing aids, from as low as $1,400 up to $5,500 per pair.
+There is a range of pricing available for hearing aids, from as low as $1,400 up to $6,000 or more per pair.
 The price is one consideration we use when recommending the best hearing devices for your hearing health.
-At EarSense, we make sure each patient gets a hearing aid the fits their hearing loss, lifestyle, and budgetary needs.
+At EarSense, we make sure each patient gets a hearing aid that fits their hearing loss, lifestyle, and budgetary needs.

 After you have been fitted for your hearing aid, we will periodically monitor your hearing and reprogram your hearing aids as needed.
 You are welcome to drop in any time during office hours if you have any concerns or questions.